 Intracytoplasmic Sperm Injection (ICSI) is a technique that has been developed to maximise the chance of fertilisation.
 The procedure involves injecting a single sperm into the centre of each oocyte (egg).

 During ICSI, the sperm doesn’t have to travel to the egg or penetrate its cumulus cells or outer layers.
 Instead, our scientists use sperm microinjection to inject a single sperm directly into the cytoplasm of the egg.

-At the clinic, we use a medium called Sperm Slow™ during sperm selection.
-This medium contains hyaluronan (HA), which binds sperm that are more likely to have normal DNA and thus allows selection of these bound sperm for injection.
+At our clinics, we use a medium called Sperm Slow™ during sperm selection.
+This medium contains hyaluronan (HA), which binds sperm that are more likely to have normal DNA and thus allows the selection of these bound sperm for injection.
 By selecting the sperm that are bound to HA and using them for ICSI, the embryologists are preferentially using the better-quality, more mature sperm.
-This technique is also known as PICSI and we use it as standard practice with no additional cost to the patient.
+This technique is also known as PICSI and we use it as standard practise with no additional cost to the patient.

 The treated eggs are checked the day after the ICSI procedure to see if fertilisation has occurred.

 Please click on the image below to view in full and download our infographic.

 For full details on the IVF treatment procedure and the lowdown on what to expect, head to our IVF page.

 Rainbow Fertility has a range of donor sperm and donor eggs available, with no wait times.
 Call our Fertility Advice Team on 1300 222 623 to find out more.